 Okay, but how many pints would I need to buy to equal 6 cups crushed fruit?

 If you're buying blackberries for this recipe, you'll need 6-7 pints or 3-4 pounds of fruit.

 However, this really depends on the size of your berries since larger berries take up more room in the pint containers.
-I suggest buying more than you think you’ll need with plans to freeze what you don’t use for the jam like this.
+I suggest buying more than you think you'll need with plans to freeze what you don't use like this.